Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 You build massive muscles and strength with bulking.
 Then you cut the fat (and a little of the muscle, unfortunately) with cutting.

 Remember, everyone is different, and your body will adapt differently to different things.
 With this in mind, build a plan that works for you!
-If you need some help, check out this step-by-step guide for building your own personal workout plan.
+Set a goal that is attainable and strive for something new each time.
+If you need some help, check out this step-by-step guide for building your own personal workout plan to figure out how many times per week you need to be training.

-To increase your deadlift and other lifts, rest will need play an important role.
+To increase your deadlifts and other lifts, rest will need to play an important role.
+Work hard, but rest harder.

 To lift heavy, you’re going to need to take longer breaks.

-You’re not going to be able to lift as heavy as you can if you’re supersetting or shortening your breaks.
+You’re not going to be able to lift to your rep max if you’re supersetting or shortening your breaks.

-To recover your strength, you should wait 2-3 minutes between each set.
+To recover your strength, you should wait 2-3 minutes between each set of reps.

-This will give your muscles enough time to recharge for the next lift!
+This will give you enough time to recharge for the next lift!

-You also need to regulate your workout intensity.
+You also need to regulate your workout intensity during training.

-If you’re mixing back day and leg day together, one of your workouts is going to suffer.
+If you’re mixing arm day and leg day together, one of your workouts is going to suffer.
+You are going to have a hard time with your workout.
+Would you want to sacrifice one exercise just because you are too tired?
+Of course not.

 For example, Monday is chest day—Tuesday is back day—Wednesday is shoulders day—etc.

 Abs are the exception.
-You can incorporate ab workouts into your routine, but make sure you end with core workouts.
+You can incorporate ab training into your routine, but make sure you end with core workouts.

-In addition, make sure you rest your muscles 5-7 days between each muscle workout.
+In addition, make sure you rest your muscles 5-7 days between each workout.

-This will give your body adequate time to repair and build.
+This will save your body and give you adequate time to repair and build.

 Working the same muscles in quick succession will deny your body the opportunity to grow—the #1 reason you’re working your butt off!